Group Testing: An Information Theory Perspective: Separate decoding of items

 suffices to ensure that the probability of {\em any} false positives is at most $\delta$.

 With this choice of $\gamma$, the probability of any given defective item $i$ being declared as nondefective is given by

-Observe that the mean of the left-hand side inside the probability is exactly $T I_1$.
+Observe that the mean of the left-hand side inside the probability is exactly $T I_1$, with $I_1$ being the mutual information term defined in \eqref{eq:I1_intro}.
 Moreover, the probability itself is simply the lower tail probability of an i.i.d.~sum, and hence, we should expect some degree of concentration around the mean.
 To see this more concretely, we note that as long as

 for some $\delta' \in (0,1)$, we have

 which is the probability of an i.i.d.~sum being a factor $1-\delta'$ below its mean.

 In the very sparse regime $k = O(1)$, establishing the required concentration is straightforward -- it suffices to apply Chebyshev's inequality to conclude that $P_{\mathrm{fn}} \to 0$ for arbitrarily small $\delta'$.
 We can then apply a union bound over the $k$ defective items to deduce that the probability of {\em any} false negatives vanishes, and we readily deduce \eqref{eq:sep_dec_T}.